 Another original composition, the theme for this piece had been percolating for a number of years, spanning back to my work as principal guitarist for a 2011 Russian-language theatre adaptation of Don Quixote.
 My music for this play -- a mix of mostly Segovian-repertoire Spanish arrangements intermingled with brief improvisations -- was at first supposed to be mostly original work, the main theme of which was going to be this piece.
 Given that the guitar served as more of a background rather than a solo instrument for the play, I shelved the idea only to resurrect it for Masquerade.
-Saving it for the studio also allowed me to compose and overdub a second part, some of which was improvised on the spot.
+Saving it for the studio also allowed me to compose and overdub a second part, some of which was improvised.
 With that in mind, I consider this piece to be a fantasia -- a sort of formalized improvisation that lacks a traditional musical structure.
 That being said, listen for several recurring melodic motifs that weave their way throughout the piece.

 You Were There (From "Ico")